 Cathy van Zyl MW became the first Master of Wine based on the African continent in 2005.
 Cathy was joined by Richard Kershaw MW in 2011, as the two Masters of Wine located in South Africa.

 The first Masters of Wine based in Asia, Jeannie Cho Lee MW and Debra Meiburg MW from Hong Kong, and Lisa Perrotti-Brown MW from Singapore (now based in the USA), passed the exam in 2008.
 Jeannie and Debra are now joined by Sarah Heller MW and Jennifer Docherty MW as the four Hong Kong-based MWs.
 Elsewhere in Asia, Richard Hemming MW, Annette Scarfe MW and Ying Tan MW are based in Singapore, Kenichi Ohashi MW in Japan, Julien Boulard MW, Cassidy Dart MW, Edward Ragg MW and Fongyee Walker MW in China, and Sonal Holland MW in India.

 In 2010, just 22 years after the study programme was opened internationally, more than 100 Masters of Wine were based outside of the UK.
-There are over 185 MWs living and working outside of the UK today.
+There are 201 MWs living or working outside the UK today.

 New Masters of Wine are announced twice a year, in February and August.
 The new MWs are then officially welcomed to the IMW at the annual awards ceremony in November, held at Vintners’ Hall in London.
 2015 was a record year for the IMW, announcing 24 new MWs from 10 different countries.